What about claim-free years?

 How does the bonus-malus ladder work?

-Insurance companies determine, based on the bonus-malus ladder and the number of valid accrued years without claims, how much discount you will receive on the basic premium of your car insurance.
+Insurance companies determine how much discount you get on the basic premium of your car insurance on the basis of the no-claims ladder and the number of valid claim-free years.
 The amount of the so-called no-claim discount depends on your claim-free years.
-The amount of the discount is determined by the bonus-malus ladder of the insurance company.
-Each insurer has its own no-claims bonus ladder.
-It is therefore possible that with one insurer you receive more discount with your no-claims years than with another insurer.
+The amount of the discount is fixed in the bonus-malus ladder of the insurance company.
+Each insurer has its own bonus-malus ladder.
+It is therefore possible that you receive more discount with your no-claims years with one insurer than with another insurer.

-As long as you do not claim any damage during the term of your insurance, you build up a claim-free year each year.
-This means that you move up one step each year on the no-claims bonus ladder.
-When you make a claim, you naturally fall on the no-claims bonus ladder, which also means that your premium increases.
-The decrease on the ladder is usually by several steps at once.
-You can even end up with a negative number of claim-free years, resulting in a premium surcharge.
+As long as you do not claim any damage during the term of the insurance policy, you build up a claim-free year each year.
+This means that each year you move up one step on the no-claims bonus scale.
+When you claim damage, you naturally drop down the bonus-malus ladder, which also means that the premium goes up.
+The drop on the ladder is usually several steps at a time.
+You may even end up with a negative number of claim-free years, resulting in a premium surcharge.

 What is No-claim protection?

-When you take out a no-claims protector on top of your car insurance, it means that you will not be reduced on your no-claims discount when you make a claim.
-Suppose you have built up a lot of no-claim years and you make a claim.
-Then you can be deducted from your accumulated no-claim discount.
-If you do not have a no-claim discount protection, you will have to pay more for your car insurance when you make a claim.
+When you take out no-claim protection on top of your car insurance, it means that your no-claim discount will not be reduced when you drive a single claim.
+Suppose you have accumulated many no-claim years and you have made a claim.
+Then you can be deducted from your no-claim discount.
+If you do not have no-claim protection, then you will pay more premium for your car insurance when you make a claim.

-It is a great misunderstanding that with no-claims protection you do not have a decrease in your claim-free years.
-You do have a reduction in claim-free years, but not in the discount.
-Because of this you will not pay more in case of damage, but it is possible that you are 'in the malus' because of the reduction.
+It's a big misconception that with no-claims protection you don't have a drop in claim-free years.
+You do fall back in claim-free years, but not in discount.
+As a result, you will not pay more in the event of a claim, but it is possible that you are 'in the malus' because of the decline.
 This only becomes visible when you cancel your policy.
-A no-claims protection is therefore only advantageous if you stay with the same insurance company.
+A no-claims protection is therefore only beneficial if you stay with the same insurance company.

 How do I show the number of claim-free years?

-There are four different ways in which you can prove your claim-free years, namely:
+There are four different ways you can prove your claim-free years, namely:

-When you have taken out a car insurance policy after 1 September 2007, you will find all your accumulated claim-free years in the Roy-data system.
-This system is a central database in which all insurers in the Netherlands keep their claims data.
-When you take out a new car insurance, the insurer will check your data in this system. - Statement
+If you took out car insurance after September 1, 2007, you will find all your accrued claim-free years in the Roy-data system.
+This system is a central database in which all insurers in the Netherlands keep their cancellation data.
+When taking out a new car insurance policy, the insurer will check the data in this system.

-Your insurer will send you a statement after you have cancelled your car insurance.
-It states how many claim-free years you have built up during the term of your insurance.
-The insurer does not issue a cancellation statement anymore.
-This is not necessary anymore because the data of the cancellation statement are directly placed in the Roy-data system by your insurer.
-Only in case of emigration the insurance company will issue a paper statement. - Lease declaration
+The insurer will send you an expiration notice after you cancel your car insurance.
+This lists your accrued claim-free years during the term of your insurance.
+The insurer no longer issues an annulment certificate.
+This is no longer necessary because the data from the termination statement are placed directly in the Roy-data system by your insurer.
+Only in case of emigration will the insurance company still issue a paper statement.

-If you have used a lease car, the lease company can provide a lease declaration.
+If you have used a leased car, the leasing company may provide a lease statement.
 A lease statement must meet certain requirements.
-It explains any damage to your lease car.
-Most insurance companies accept the lease statement, because lease companies generally register damages well. - Employer's statement
+It explains any damages to your lease car.
+Most insurance companies accept the lease statement because lease companies generally record damages well.

-The last way to prove your claim-free years is by means of an employer's statement.
-An employer's statement also has to meet certain requirements.
-It is possible that insurance companies do not accept an employer's statement.
+The final way to prove your claim-free years is through an employer's statement.
+An employer's statement must also meet certain requirements.
+Insurance companies may not accept an employer's statement.
 Always inform in advance whether your employer's statement will be accepted by the insurer.

-If the information provided by you is incorrect or incomplete, the insurer may adjust the premium and/or the conditions as of the commencement date of the insurance.
+If it subsequently turns out that the information you provided is incorrect or incomplete, the insurer may adjust the premium and/or the terms and conditions as of the effective date of the insurance.

 What is the Roy data system?

-The Roy-data system is a national system in which royalty data from insurers is stored.
-As of 1 September 2007, all insurance companies have switched to digitally storing the number of claim-free years that customers accumulate.
-The system covers cars, delivery vans, motorbikes and mopeds.
-When you switch to another insurer, your current insurer will pass on the number of claim-free years you have accrued to Roy-data.
+The Roy-data system is a national system that stores cancellation data from insurers.
+As of September 1, 2007, all insurance companies switched to digitally storing the number of claim-free years accrued by customers.
+The system covers cars, vans, campers and motorcycles.
+When you switch to another insurer, the number of accrued claim-free years are passed on by your current insurer to Roy-data.
 These claim-free years are important for the bonus-malus discount with the new insurer.
-One of the advantages of the Roy-data system is that when you change your insurance company, it is no longer necessary for you to hand over the paper death certificate to the new company.
-The loss or not receiving this statement (bonus-malus statement) is now a thing of the past.
+One of the advantages of the Roy-data system is that it is no longer necessary for you, when changing insurance company, to hand over the paper termination statement to the new company.
+So losing or not receiving this cancellation statement (bonus-malus statement) is now over.

 What does this mean for car insurance?

-When you take out a car insurance policy, the insurance company will check the Roy-Data system to see how many claim-free years you have accumulated, based on the number of years you have claimed.
-If these claim-free years have not yet been claimed by another company, they will be allocated to the new policy.
-If you would like to see your registration in Roy-data, you can download the form 'view registration Roy-data' at www.seps.nl.
-You can find more information about Roy-data at the website of Stichting Efficient Processen Schadeverzekeraars (www.seps.nl).
+When taking out a car insurance policy, the insurance company will, on the basis of the number of claim-free years provided by you, check in the Roy-Data system how many claim-free years you have accumulated.
+If these claim-free years have not yet been claimed by another company, they will be assigned to the new policy.
+If you want access to your registration in Roy-data, you can download the form 'access to registration Roy-data' at www.seps.nl.
+On the website of Stichting Efficien Processen Schadeverzekeraars (www.seps.nl), you can find more information about Roy-data.

 What about claim-free years with a vintage car?